-We have audited the accompanying financial statements of the governmental activities and major fund of the State of New Mexico, Office of the Lieutenant Governor as of and for the year ended June 30, 2005, which collectively comprise the Office's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and major fund of the State of New Mexico, Office of the Lieutenant Governor as of and for the year ended June 30, 2006, which collectively comprise the Office's basic financial statements as listed in the table of contents.
+We also have audited the budgetary comparisons of the organizations of the general fund presented as supplementary information, for the year ended June 30, 2006 as listed in the table of contents.
 These financial statements are the responsibility of the State of New Mexico, Office of the Lieutenant Governor's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express opinions on these financial statements based on our audit.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audit provides a reasonable basis for our opinions.

 As discussed in Note 1, the financial statements of the State of New Mexico Office of the Lieutenant Governor are intended to present the financial position and changes of financial position of only that portion of the governmental activities and major fund of the State that is attributable to the transactions of the Office.
-They do not purport to, and do not, present fairly the financial position of the entire State of New Mexico as of June 30, 2005 and the changes in its financial position thereof and the respective budgetary comparisons for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of the entire State of New Mexico as of June 30, 2006 and the changes in its financial position thereof and the respective budgetary comparisons for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to in the first paragraph present fairly, in all material respects, the financial position of the governmental activities, and major fund of the State of New Mexico, Office of the Lieutenant Governor as of June 30, 2005, and the respective changes in financial position thereof, and the respective budgetary comparison for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to in the first paragraph present fairly, in all material respects, the financial position of the governmental activities, and major fund of the State of New Mexico, Office of the Lieutenant Governor as of June 30, 2006, and the respective changes in financial position thereof, and the respective budgetary comparison for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statements referred to above present fairly, in all material respects, the budgetary comparisons of the organizations of the general fund of the State of New Mexico, Office of the Lieutenant Governor for the year ended June 30, 2006, in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued a report dated September 15, 2005, on our consideration of the State of New Mexico, Office of the Lieutenant Governor's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated December 1, 2006 on our consideration of the State of New Mexico, Office of the Lieutenant Governor's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.